jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 ==============

 In order to evaluate the performance of different CLIP models, we conducted a benchmark on a series of tasks using different datasets.
+We fork the `CLIP benchmark repo <https://github.com/LAION-AI/CLIP_benchmark>`_, slightly modify the codebase and apply it to all Vision Transformers (ViT) and ResNet (RN) CLIP models.
 You can find the benchmark results in the following tables.
 The best results are highlighted in bold.
 They can be used as a guide to choose the best model for your application.